oasis-pkg/oasis/README.md

 Unparcel is an unified package search engine to find any kind of packages in one place.

 This is a new project and I'm working on it.
 I'll publish all changes, but it won't be available for production until I add the main features.
+In addition, I'm working on another project, so this could not have any update for a few weeks.

 ## Roadmap
 - [ ] Linux packages